GiovaneIwamoto/planner-api/README.md

 ### **FILTERED EVENTS**

 This topic was created with the aim to explain better _filteredEvents_ function in case there are doubts about how this works.

-- That code part filters the events array to find the events whose day of the week matches the value of the id or weekday passed in the request parameters.
+That code part filters the events array to find the events whose day of the week matches the value of the id or weekday passed in the request parameters.
 To do this, it creates a new Date object from the event's _dateTime_ property and then uses _getUTCDay()_ to get the index of the day of the week.
-Finally, it returns `eventDayOfTheWeek === req.params.idOrWeekDay`, meaning that the filtered events will only include those whose day of the week matches _req.params.idOrWeekday_.
+Finally, it returns `eventDayOfTheWeek`, meaning that the filtered events will only include those whose day of the week matches _req.params.idOrWeekday_.

 ---